|

 Areas of Application in Business Coaching

-Process-Oriented Coaching has proven to be particularly effective in working with managers, teams and organizational development:
+Process-Orientated Coaching has proven to be particularly effective when working with managers and teams:

 1. Conflict Transformation

-Instead of resolving conflicts directly, process-orientated coaching examines the underlying dynamics.
+Instead of resolving conflicts directly, process-orientated coaches examine the underlying dynamics.
 This could mean, for example, identifying and addressing unspoken needs, fears or diversity issues within a team.
-It is trusted that conflicts are harbingers of a new development and harbour previously unused perspectives and potential.
+It is believed that conflicts are harbingers of a new development and harbour previously unused perspectives and potential.

 2. Leadership Development

 Leadership development is the systematic process of developing competences for the effective and responsible use of power.
 It includes strengthening self-awareness, promoting personal power (such as resilience, reflection and self-efficacy) and understanding the dynamic nature of power.
-The aim is to enable leaders to use their power responsibly, contextually aware and in line with the organisation’s objectives to promote engagement, fairness and sustainable success.
+The aim is to enable leaders to use their power responsibly, contextually aware and in line with the organisation’s goals to promote engagement, fairness and sustainable success, see Diamond Power Index® .

 3. Diversity Management